XPRNetwork/ts-smart-contract-docs/src/introduction/accounts-and-permissions.md

 Bob's active permission has 2 keys and 1 account and the threshold of the active permission is 2.

-To submit a TX to the Proton blockchain using bob@active permission, the TX must be signed using by either:
+To submit a TX to the XPR Network blockchain using bob@active permission, the TX must be signed using by either:
 - The `PUB_K1_1...` key

   OR